 Printer Settings in global.ini

-As mentioned earlier on this page, the shared printer will use a predefined set of settings.
-The printing users will not be able to set different options such as output file name or watermarks.
-Each shared printer will have a fixed set of options.
-However, you can install and share multiple PDF printers with different options.
+As mentioned earlier, the shared printer uses a predefined set of settings.
+When installed as a PDF network printer, print users are not able to freely set various options such as the output file name or watermarks (because no printer dialog appears).
+Each shared printer instance has a fixed set of options (settings).
+However, you can install multiple PDF printers with different options/settings, configure them separately, and share them.
+For example, a network printer instance can store a different business paper in generated PDFs than another instance, etc. For more details, see Settings superimpose.

 Options for a shared printer should be stored in the global.ini belonging to the shared printer.
 A sample global.ini is shown below.